mkxml/react-update-helper/README.md

 ## Contributing

 This project is welcoming contributions of any kind!
-Here are some cool topics to get started:

-- [ ] Can we make this README better?
-- [ ] Improvements in the test suite.
-- [ ] Improvements in the documentation.
-- [ ] Updates in stale dependencies without breaking anything :smirk:

 Please, before filing issues or sending PRs, read the [CONTRIBUTING](CONTRIBUTING.md) guide.